 Read full article (in English) - CLICK HERE

-Other memories: On July 3, 1977 at the Olympiahalle in Munich the last concert of Steve Hackett with Genesis was staged.
+Other memories: On July 3, 1977 at the Olympiahalle in Munich, Steve Hackett's last concert with Genesis was staged.
 Here are memories, sounds and images of that day.

 Here is the concert recording:

 "Once again an excellent abandonment casts a shadow over their future - note Mario Giammetti in Genesis.
 The river of constant change -.
 But if they managed to survive without Gabriel, they can do it without Steve, but paying a heavy price in terms of creativity and imagination ".

 Ed here is the memory of the protagonists.

 "I felt that Genesis was getting repetitive - Steve told Armando Gallo in Genesis: I Know What I Like - and I knew that to better express myself I would have to leave the role I had in the band.
 The problem was that economic security was leading to a spiritual impoverishment and it was killing me to play the same songs day after day. "

 "It makes me embarrassed to say that I hadn't really noticed how unhappy Steve had been most of the time he was a member of the group - recalls Mike Rutherford in his autobiography The Living Years -.
 We weren't exactly the most sensitive individuals in the world and Steve was a fairly private person, like all of us, but I still thought he was enjoying himself. (...)
 On my personal Richter scale, the loss of Steve did not cause shocks comparable to those of Ant or Pete. "